rydmike/rydmike.github.io/issues.md

 Both issues were found to be caused by this root issue in the dart2js compiler [**Dart lang SDK issue #43366**](https://github.com/dart-lang/sdk/issues/43366).

 The above root cause of the issue has now been fully resolved and above two issues are closed as well.

-The demos made for the report were rather fancy, so I'm keeping them around here.
-The samples actually use **very** simplified versions of code use in the **Flexfold package**.
-I often also use these samples as starting points for various Flutter demos with just one file and no other than Flutter SDK dependencies to make them a bit more interesting and fancy looking.
+The demos made for this report were rather elaborate, so I'm making the examples available here.
+The samples actually use **very** simplified code from the **Flexfold package**.
+I sometimes use these samples as starting points for various Flutter examples, especially if it is a DartPad single file Gist example with no other than Flutter SDK dependencies, to make the example a bit more interesting and fancy looking.

 ---
 Page updated 20.12.2020